11.6 Integrated Part 2 Decision Practice for Collaboration and Systems

 Key Takeaways

-- The best next step usually protects client welfare while preserving consent, competence, role clarity, and jurisdiction requirements.
+- The best next step protects client welfare while preserving consent, competence, role clarity, and jurisdiction requirements.

-A Decision Framework for Domain 6 Scenarios
+A Decision Framework for the Collaboration Domain

 | Scenario clue | Likely issue | Strong next step |